CloudLabs-MOC/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 ## Task 2: Visualize a metric

+In this task, you will learn how to visualize a metric in Azure, enabling you to track and analyze resource performance through charts and dashboards.

 As well as defining alerts, you can view metrics for your Azure AI services resource to monitor its utilization.

 1. In the Azure portal, in the page for your Azure AI services resource, select **Metrics** under the **Monitoring** section, from the left navigation menu.